ShengHangNB/41004-Capstone/README.md

 ![image](https://user-images.githubusercontent.com/70006591/117805294-5f0fc780-b28b-11eb-9a3a-2a80ab53eccd.png)

-If the end year of all edges and edges are reached, the graph will become like this:
+If the end year of all edges and edges are reached, all nodes and edges will die, the graph will become like this:

 ![image](https://user-images.githubusercontent.com/70006591/117805935-2ae8d680-b28c-11eb-9de7-eae7add38818.png)